DelineaXPM/dsv-k8s/docs/configure.md

 You should ensure `direnv allow` has been run and the `.env` file is loaded.
 Your `zsh` terminal should warn you if you didn't create the `.env` file.

+The order:

+- `mage dsv:setupdsv`
+- `mage dsv:createsecret`
+- `mage dsv:convertClientToCredentials`

+To tear down and recreate with new secret, just run `mage dsv:destroy`

 ## Manually Creating (Prior Method Before Automation)

 ### JSON Credentials for Helm Install